 The part of the larynx containing the vocal cords.

-A hormone that increases the blood sugar levels.
+A hormone that increases the sugar (glucose) levels in the blood.

 A type of pancreatic neuroendocrine tumour that releases too much glucagon.